Resume Tips Include

 - Been promoted

 - Indicate what you can offer a prospective employer.
-Use the CAR method to help you recall your achievements: Challenge, Action, and Result.
+Use the CAR method to help you recall your achievements: Challenges, Actions, and Results.

 - Instead of Responsibilities included, replace it with Accomplishments using Problem Action Results.